Wyn Enterprise Administration Guide

 In the IIS Manager, add reverse proxy.
 To do that, select URL Rewrite.

-In the left pane under Actions, select Add Rule(s)... for URL Rewrite.
+In the right pane under Actions, select Add Rule(s)... for URL Rewrite.

 Enter the server name in the Add Reverse Proxy Rules dialog.